Skip to main content

 C-PTSD is a real physical injury that can last for years, and the symptoms can get worse over time.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) does not currently have a separate diagnostic category for C-PTSD.
+Currently, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) doesn't have a separate category for C-PTSD.
 Instead, it recognizes a similar condition called "Complex PTSD: Disorder of Extreme Stress Not Otherwise Specified" (DESNOS).
-This condition is considered under the umbrella of PTSD and includes additional symptoms related to disturbances in self-organization.
+This includes additional symptoms related to struggles with self-organization.

-Some experts and clinicians use a framework called the International Classification of Diseases, 11th Revision (ICD-11), which includes a diagnosis of complex PTSD.
+Some mental health professionals use the International Classification of Diseases, 11th Revision (ICD-11), which includes a diagnosis of complex PTSD.

-Clinical Interview: The mental health professional will ask you questions about your personal history, including traumatic experiences, and any symptoms you may be experiencing.
+• Clinical Interview: The therapist will ask you about your personal history, including any traumatic experiences and the symptoms you're experiencing.

-Symptom Assessment: The mental health professional will evaluate your symptoms and their impact on various areas of your life, such as your emotions, relationships, and daily functioning.
+• Symptom Assessment: They'll evaluate your symptoms and how they affect your emotions, relationships, and daily life.

-Psychological Testing: In some cases, psychological tests or assessments may be used to gather additional information about your symptoms, and functioning, and to rule out other possible diagnoses.
+• Psychological Testing: In some cases, tests may be used to gather more information about your symptoms and functioning, and to rule out other diagnoses.

 C-PTSD Treatment